ruei0114/SecurityPlus/Cybersecurity/nmap.md

 | `-oX <filename>`                                                    | XML output                                                                                         |
 | `-oG <filename>`                                                    | `grep`-able output                                                                                 |
 | `-oA <basename>`                                                    | Output in all major formats                                                                        |

+---

 ## **_Host Discovery_**
+- IP range using `-`: If you want to scan all the IP addresses from 192.168.0.1 to 192.168.0.10, you can write `192.168.0.1-10`
+- IP subnet using `/`: If you want to scan a subnet, you can express it as `192.168.0.1/24`, and this would be equivalent to `192.168.0.0-255`
+- Hostname: You can also specify your target by hostname, for example, `example.thm`

+---

+- run Nmap with `sudo` privileges : Nmap would automatically use SYN scan (`-sS`)
+- default to connect scan (`-sT`) if run as a local user